 Recorder Fee Schedule (Non-Statutory fees)

 Researching land documents recorded prior to 1988 requires the use of reception index books and/or tract index books.
 These books are currently not available to be viewed with any computer-based search tools.
-Searches must be in-person at the Property Records office or by consulting a professional land title research firm.
-When a document number is found, the actual document can be viewed and printed from either a set of microfiche or books in the Property Records office.
+Searches must be in-person at the Land Records office or by consulting a professional land title research firm.
+When a document number is found, the actual document can be viewed and printed from either a set of microfiche or books in the Land Records office.

 Researching land documents dating from approximately 1988 forward can typically be found with a computer-based index known as LandShark.
 Most of these documents have been digitally scanned and can be retrieved and printed.
-For occasional research needs, there is a public research room equipped with computers and printers in the Property Records office at the Government Center Administration Building, 600 E. Fourth St., Chaska.
+For occasional research needs, there is a public research room equipped with computers and printers in the Land Records office at the Government Center Administration Building, 600 E. Fourth St., Chaska.